tercen/tercen_studio/examples/k8s/one_node/README.md

 # Introduction

-This document describes the installation and usage of [tercen](https://tercen.com/) running on 2 nodes
+This document describes the installation and usage of [tercen](https://tercen.com/) running on 1 node

 Requirements: k8s cluster with LoadBalancer service running